Squarific/Touchscreen-Joystick/README.md

 ##Feature##
 ===========

-* Easy integration thanks to pretendKeydown
+* Easy and fast integration thanks to pretendKeydown
+* Supports all touchscreen devices
+* Small and high performance
+* Much styling can be done without changing the source code
+* Normaly doesn't break anything

 ##Demo##
 ========